GradMAP: Faster Layer Pruning with Gradient Metric and Projection Compensation: Methodology

 To estimate layer-wise importance, we utilize a small calibration dataset $\mathcal{D} = \{(\mathbf{x}^{(j)}, \mathbf{y}^{(j)})\}_{j=1}^N$ containing $N$ examples sampled from {Wikipedia}. {Given the cross-entropy loss $\mathcal{L}_\text{CE}$ defined in Eq.~\eqref{eq:loss}, we first perform a forward pass on each input-output pair $(\mathbf{x}^{(j)}, \mathbf{y}^{(j)}) \in \mathcal{D}$ to compute the loss value $\mathcal{L}_\text{CE}(\mathbf{x}^{(j)}, \mathbf{y}^{(j)})$. } And we then apply backpropagation to obtain the gradients of this loss with respect to all parameters in each layer.

 Specifically, for each layer indexed by $i = 1, \ldots, L$, we define its trainable parameter set $\mathcal{W}_i$ to include all learnable tensors within the layer.
-For each calibration sample, we compute the total gradient magnitude of layer index $i$ by summing the $L_2$ norms of the gradients of all tensors $\theta \in \mathcal{W}_i$:
+For each calibration sample, we compute the total gradient energy of layer index $i$ by summing the squared $L_2$ norms of the gradients of all tensors $\theta \in \mathcal{W}_i$:

 The final importance score for layer $i$ is then defined as the average of $G_i^{(j)}$ over all samples: